13nt/CurrencyChecker/README.md

 # CurrencyChecker

-Note: You have to run 'pod install' in the terminal to run the app on your phone.
+Note: You have to run 'pod install' in the terminal and add RxDataSources packages to the Package Dependencies of project to run the app properly on your phone.